-- ▶ From the PGMscreen, place the cursor immediately below the custom pocket or pilot drill step.
+- From the PGM screen, place the cursor immediately below the custom pocket or pilot drill step.

 - Program a Set Tool step with the rough drill tool's size and parameter settings.

-- ▶ Press the Program Steps soft key
+- Press the Program Steps soft key

-- ▶ Press the Custom Pocket soft key
+- Press the Custom Pocket soft key

-- ▶ Select Rough M11 in the popup menu.
+- Select Rough Mill in the popup menu.

-- ▶ Enter the number of passes or distance between each rough pass in the Z axis.
+- Enter the number of passes or distance between each rough pass in the Z axis.

-- ▶ Enter the Z axis feed rate.
+- Enter the Z axis feed rate.

-- ▶ Enter the table's feed rate.
+- Enter the table's feed rate.

-- ▶ Roughing passes with a coarse tool can specify a fine roughing strategy.
+- Roughing passes with a coarse tool can specify a fine roughing strategy.
 This specifies how the control should move the tool when the radius of the fine-roughing tool is larger than half the coarse roughing tool.
 Use Retract (default) to retract the tool and move to the starting point of the next area to be roughed.
 Use Contour to move the tool along the contour at the current depth between areas that need to be fine-roughed.

-- Press the USE key.
+- ▶ Press the USE key.

-If no Rough Milling steps are programmed, the custom pocket uses the previously programmed tool for the rough pass.
-If one or more Rough Milling steps are programmed, the custom pocket cycle will not make an additional rough pass with the previously programmed tool.
+In Custom Pocket, if no Rough Mill steps are programmed, the previously programmed tool is used for the rough pass.
+If one or more Rough Mill steps are programmed, the Custom Pocket cycle will not make an additional rough pass with the previously programmed tool.